theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/report/parameterization.md

 ### Parameterization using SSIS Variables

 You can use SSIS variables for selections.<br>
-Available SSIS variables are listed in the selection settings when parameter input is active :number-1:, see [Edit Selections](variants-and-selections.md#edit-selections).<br>
+Available SSIS variables are listed in the selection settings when parameter input is active, see [Edit Selections](variants-and-selections.md#edit-selections).<br>

 !!! note
 	The {{ report }} {{ component }} does not support variables of the data types *DateTime* and *DBNull*.